emmanuel-kipkiru/SOFTWARE.MK/README.md

-This is my readme file
+t cloneThis is my readme file
 this is my readme file